TokenEx/Conversion-Sample-Files/README.md

 Sample files used in the TokenEx conversion process

 ### Request File
-**Description:** This is the file that you will send to us with the data to Tokenize
+**Description:** This is the file that you will send to us with the data to Tokenize.
+The file should contain a unique identifier from your system as well as the data to Tokenize.

 **Format:** CSV